waikato-ufdl/wai-annotations-manual/docs/usage.md

 * 30: WARNING
 * 40: ERROR

-### Numba logging
+### Dependencies

-By default, numba's logging level gets set to `WARNING` to avoid deluge of debugging messages.
-However, this can be changed via the `WAIANN_NUMBA_LOGLEVEL` environment variable.
-Same levels are available as for `WAIANN_LOG_LEVEL`.
+A number of libraries have their default logging set to `DEBUG`, which can output unnecessary output in the console. wai.annotations sets the logging level for some libraries to a higher level therefore.
+However, the user can adjust this again via environment variables, in case the logging output is required:

+* matplotlib: `WAIANN_MATPLOTLIB_LOGLEVEL` (default level: `WARNING`)
+* numba: `WAIANN_NUMBA_LOGLEVEL` (default level: `WARNING`)